 - It utilizes the same mechanism(s) of action for the condition or conditions of use prescribed (to the extent they are known for the reference product).

 - Condition(s) of use have been previously approved for the reference product.
 Route of administration, dosage form, and the strength of the biological product are the same as those of the reference product.

 - The facility in which the biosimilar is manufactured, processed, packed, or held meets standards designed to assure that the biological product continues to be safe, pure, and potent.

-Once a biosimilar is approved by the FDA as an interchangeable biologic it may be substituted by a pharmacist without prior notification of the prescribing physician, subject to the appropriate state laws governing the practice of pharmacy.
+Once a biosimilar is approved by the FDA as an interchangeable biologic it may be substituted by a pharmacist for the prescribed reference product without first getting permission from of the prescribing physician, subject to the appropriate state laws governing the practice of pharmacy.

 No. Biosimilars are not like generic drugs because most generic drugs are chemically synthesized while biosimilars are manufactured using living systems.
-Generics are copies of brand-name drugs and are considered equivalent.
-This means they have the same active ingredient, and are identical in terms of dose form, safety, strength, administration, quality, performance characteristics, and intended use.
+Generic drugs are identical copies of brand-name drugs, and sponsors must demonstrate that generic drug levels in the body are the same over time as their respective reference drugs.
+This means they have the same active ingredient and are identical in terms of dose form, safety, strength, administration, quality, performance characteristics, and intended use.

 In contrast to generics, biosimilars are derived from living systems and are commonly more complex than generic drugs.
 Biosimilars are highly similar to their respective reference product, notwithstanding minor differences in clinically inactive components.
 Manufacturers must demonstrate that there are no clinically meaningful differences between a biosimilar and reference product in terms of safety, purity, and potency.